raisedadead/chrome-extensions-persistent-data/README.md

-# fio-app-persistent-data
+# chrome-extensions-persistent-data

-data to store across my browsers for the "figure it out" chrome extention
+> data to store across browsers for the various chrome extensions